Stop cuts to working parents' time to care for their newborns

-The Government's plan would tear leave time away from tens of thousands of parents who rely on combined employer and government provided leave to cover costs while they care for their new baby.
-And would leave many unable to afford the expert recommended 26 weeks minimum time at home.
+BREAKING: The Turnbull Government have just reintroduced their proposed cuts to paid parental leave.
+The Government's plan would tear leave time away from tens of thousands of new parents; and leave many unable to spend the expert recommended 26 weeks minimum time at home caring for their newborn.

 Expert analysis commissioned by Fair Agenda members has shown the Government's most recent proposed cuts would tear precious time at home away from tens of thousands of working parents -- including nurses, ambos, teachers and retail workers.

 The fate of these cuts will be decided by the Senate crossbench, with The Nick Xenophon Team expected to have the critical casting votes.
 Community campaigning has stopped the Turnbull Government from getting their plans to cut paid parental leave through the previous parliament.

 It's critical we show the Senate crossbench that the community oppose these cuts; and want them to stop these cruel cuts to new families.
 Can you sign the petition to join the campaign?

 When the Government's cuts were first proposed in January 2016 Fair Agenda members chipped in to fund expert modelling on their expected impact on working families.
 The report, conducted by the Women and Work Group at The University of Sydney can be downloaded here.